luvnft/thirdroom/README.md

 ### Networking

 Manifold uses WebRTC DataChannels for game networking.
-Third Room establishes these DataChannels via Matrix ([MSC3401](https://github.com/matrix-org/matrix-spec-proposals/blob/matthew/group-voip/proposals/3401-group-voip.md)), however Manifold has an interface to connect your own network interface.
+Space establishes these DataChannels via Matrix ([MSC3401](https://github.com/matrix-org/matrix-spec-proposals/blob/matthew/group-voip/proposals/3401-group-voip.md)), however Manifold has an interface to connect your own network interface.
 Currently we are working with ordered and reliable DataChannels, but we intend to utilize unreliable DataChannels for fast changing data like transforms.